 Canadian actress Tatiana Maslany, Emmy Award-winning star of “Orphan Black” — which just ended its critically-acclaimed five-season run — was honored with the Maverick Spirit Award at the Cinequest Film and VR Festival last Thursday.

-In an interview with Cinequest president and co-founder Kathleen Powell, Maslany describes “Orphan Black,” a science fiction series known for its collection of clones (all played by Maslany), as a fascinating experience with not a single genre — rather, the series is comprised of both surrealism of farce, filled with characters that twist reality.
+In an interview with Cinequest president and co-founder Kathleen Powell, Maslany described “Orphan Black,” a science fiction series known for its collection of clones (all played by Maslany), as a fascinating experience with not a single genre — rather, the series is comprised of both surrealism of farce, filled with characters that twist reality.
 On playing so many characters, Maslany stated that she enjoyed playing Helena, one of the clones, because the character “loves food,” joking that Helena was also a “domesticated serial killer.”

 Maslany started acting and performing at a young age, beginning in dance and improv.
 She credits her improvisation background of building foundations of endowing characters to herself, especially having to dive so deeply into an incredible range of characters on “Orphan Black.”
 Yet the hardest characters were the ones that were so separate from her actual personality — those that were different or like an “ice queen” and filled with “entitlement,” as Maslany said.

 Maslany’s preference for playing more relatable, generous characters seemed to extend to her outlook on performance as an art as well.
-Maslany spoke highly of her acting double, Kathryn Alexandre, who played opposite of her before Maslany’s likeness was digitally pasted in post-production to give the effect of multiple clones.
+She spoke highly of her acting double, Kathryn Alexandre, who played opposite of her before Maslany’s likeness was digitally pasted in post-production to give the effect of multiple clones.
 Maslany described Alexandre as the “epitome of generosity” — having to play with full strength, only to be edited out in the end.
 Similarly, Maslany spoke of her experiences acting in films with her partner, Tom Cullen.
 “It’s such a privilege to work with a partner,” Maslany said.
 “There’s a certain intimacy with someone who knows you best.”

 After the brief interview, Maslany’s new film, “Souls of Totality,” was screened.
 Maslany acted alongside Cullen in the short 19-minute film.
 Filmed partially in real-time during the eclipse last summer, the producer, director and screenwriter of the film also spoke after the screening.
 The film was ultimately an incredibly collaborative process, with much of the crew playing various characters in the film and having to drive U-Hauls full of equipment up to Oregon.
 Richard Raymond described how he pitched the idea of going up to Oregon to watch the eclipse, but while Maslany just assumed that it would be a vacation, Raymond instead proposed to create a film.
 The filmmakers only had one opportunity to take a crucial shot of Maslany running down the road as the sun reached totality ahead — a true cinematographic experience in itself in “Souls of Totality.”